aefarrell/aefarrell.github.io/_posts/2023-09-15-engineering_a_cup_of_coffee.md

 ### The Carslaw and Jaeger model

-It might, at first glance, appear that I have lost the thread, Carslaw and Jaeger ([1959](#carslaw-1959)) is a book on heat transfer, this is a mass transfer problem.
+It might, at first glance, appear that I have lost the thread, [Carslaw and Jaeger](#carslaw-1959) is a book on heat transfer, this is a mass transfer problem.
 This is an example of the unreasonable effectiveness of treating transport phenomena as a unified subject.
 By putting the PDE into dimensionless form we find that the PDE for the equivalent heat transfer problem (a solid sphere cooling in a liquid) has already been solved and we can just use that answer.

 First step, to put the PDE in dimensionless form we make the substitutions: